What Is the Wife’s Role in a Marriage?

 …to love their husbands, to love their children, to be discreet, chaste, homemakers, good, obedient to their own husbands, that the word of God may not be blasphemed.
 (N.K.J.V.)

-These passages certainly aren’t hard to interpret or understand.
-I do want to point out, though, that the Proverbs 31 passage does allow some room for a wife to bring in an income.
-The passage speaks of the woman seeking wool and flax and working with a distaff and a spindle (v.13, v.19).
-She makes linen garments and sashes and sells them to merchants (v.24).
-From the money she earns as a seamstress, she purchases a field and plants a vineyard (v.16).
-You see, she does all of this in addition to being a great homemaker.
-So, it can be done.
-It isn’t easy, but it can be done.
+These passages aren’t hard to interpret or understand.
+To be fair, though, Proverbs 31:10-31 does allow some room for a wife to bring in an income.
+First, the passage speaks of the woman seeking wool and flax and working with a distaff and a spindle (v.13, v.19).
+Second, she makes linen garments and sashes and sells them to merchants (v.24).
+Third, from the money she earns as a seamstress, she purchases a field and plants a vineyard (v.16).
+You see, she does all of this in addition to being a homemaker.

 Finally, Proverbs 31:23 offers us one other aspect of a wife’s role.
 It says: